ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 The first section we need to specify is the architecture of the embedding neural network.
 The embedding network is used to extract features from the input data and to compress them into a latent vector that will be passed to the density estimator.
-Since in this example we are using 2D maps as input for the sake of the example, we are using a convolutional nerual network (CNN) which is receiving an array with shape $32 \times 32$ with 3 different input channels and is giving a latent vector of size 32 containing a compressed representation of the input feature maps:
+Since in this example we are using 2D maps as input for the sake of the example, we are using a convolutional neural network (CNN) which is receiving an array with shape $32 \times 32$ with 3 different input channels and is giving a latent vector of size 32 containing a compressed representation of the input feature maps:
 ```commandline
 {
     "arch": {